mattgodbolt/jsbeeb/README.md

 - `autorun` - types `*TAPE` then `*/` to run from tape.
 In conjunction with `loadBasic` it types `RUN`.
 - `autochain` - types `*TAPE` then `CH.""` to run from tape.
 - `autotype` - types whatever you put after. e.g. `&autotype=PRINT"Matt is cool"%0a` (return is URI escaped to `%0a`)
-- `embed` - Adjust the navigation entries to make the page clearer within a 921x733 iframe in a third-party site.
+- `embed` - Remove the margins around the screen and hide most navigation entries (intended for use when running within an iframe in a third-party site).
 - `cpuMultiplier=X` speeds up the CPU by a factor of `X`.
 May be fractional or below one to slow the CPU down.
 NB disc loads become unreliable with a too-slow CPU, and running too fast might cause the browser to hang.
 - `sbLeft` / `sbRight` / `sbBottom` - a URL to place left of, right of, or below the cub monitor.
 The left and right should be around 648 high and the bottom image should be around 896 wide.
 Left and right wider than 300 will run into problems on smaller screens; bottom taller than 100 or so similarly.
 - `videoCyclesBatch` - the number of video cycles to batch up befofre running the video emulation.
 Defaults to zero: anything higher leads to emulation inaccuracies.
 Useful for showing why accuracy is important, even if less efficient.